Updated: Dec 21, 2020

 And then it was the summer of 2010 when my dreams died.
 Old societies and systems are in no way compatible with organic childhood safety of loving their own hopes and dreams.

 So, many of us were forced to ask ourselves, why do we feel so much different than everyone else?
 Why does searching for help come back on us and make us feel so much more different inside?
 Why does not having a big, powerful position, a rope, badge, uniform, pedestal, prestige, paycheck, and mountains of clerks make us goo-goo-ers feel different?

 Maybe the American dream is dead upon arrival in some areas.
 Maybe it is time we re-imagine childhood protection, family sustainability, and the American Dream?

-Does your family have a child safety file shelter?
+Does your family have its child safety file shelter?